oelarnes/spells/README.md

 Spells includes a command-line interface `spells` to manage your external data files and local cache.
 Spells will download files to an appropriate file location on your system, typically `~/.local/share/spells` on Unix-like platforms and `C:\Users\{Username}\AppData\Local\Spells` on Windows.
 To use `spells`, make sure Spells in installed in your environment using pip or a package manager, and type `spells help` into your shell, or dive in with `spells add DSK` or your favorite set.
+If Spells is installed globally using pipx, any local version of Spells will be able to read the managed files.

 ## API